dan-v/awslambdaproxy/README.md

     ```sh
     export AWS_ACCESS_KEY_ID=XXXXXXXXXX
     export AWS_SECRET_ACCESS_KEY=YYYYYYYYYYYYYYYYYYYYYY
-    ./awslambdaproxy -regions us-west-2,us-west-1,us-east-1,us-east-2 -frequency 10
+    ./awslambdaproxy -regions us-west-2,us-west-1,us-east-1,us-east-2
     ```

-3. Configure your web browser (or OS) to use an HTTP proxy at the publicly accessible host running `awslambdaproxy` on port 8080.
+3. Configure your web browser (or OS) to use an HTTP and HTTPS proxy at the publicly accessible host running `awslambdaproxy` on port 8080.

 ## FAQ
 1. <b>Should I use awslambdaproxy?</b> That's up to you.
 Use at your own risk.